DiabloPro/UiLibrary/README.md

 Library:setKeybindBlacklist(blacklist) -- blacklist should be a table like {"W","A","S","D"}

-Library:addKeybindBlacklist(keys) -- should also be a table you can add multiple values
+Library:addKeybindBlacklist(keys) -- should also be a table adds values to blacklist

 Library:removeKeybindBlacklist(keys) -- same as previous